rsecke/rsecke.github.io/_posts/2021-11-23-HTB-Nibbles.md

 ![]({{ site.url }}/assets/images/htb/nibbles/nibbleblog%20dashboard.png){: .full}

-# Exploiting the Image Plugin
+# exploiting the image plugin

 Once inside the nibbleblog dashboard, I navigated to the plugin page by clicking the `Plugin` button near the top left.